younBD/automated-student-attendance-system-fyp/README.md

     mysql -u root -p < schema.sql

 6.  **Running the Application**
         Run app.py and go to http://localhost:5000

+### Dev helper endpoint
+For local development there is a small developer-only testing page that accepts a plain-text message (POST) and returns it as text/plain so you can quickly verify basic endpoint behavior or echo request bodies.
+Visit:

+    - GET/POST /dev/test-endpoint

+This endpoint is intended for development only and should not be exposed in production.

 ### Contribution Areas
  *  "application" folder is for anything backend related